COVID-19 Vaccination Data

 - Data and information from around the world.

-The data dashboard is updated daily by 5:30pm, with COVID-19 results included as of 3:00pm.
+The case count data dashboard is updated Tuesday and Thursday by 5:30pm, with COVID-19 results included as of 3:00pm.

 Confirmed cases only include people who test positive for COVID-19.

 Probable cases are close contacts of confirmed cases who develop symptoms; they may become confirmed cases if they test positive.

 As of November 24, 2020 we are reporting total COVID-19 cases, which includes the sum of confirmed and probable cases.

 Per the Michigan Department of Health and Human Services, Recovered Cases are defined as the number of persons with a confirmed COVID-19 diagnosis who are alive 30 days post-onset of symptoms.
 As the pandemic continues to impact Michigan, this pool will expand to include more cases.
 The number of persons recovered on May 1, 2020 represents COVID-19 confirmed individuals with an onset date on or prior to April 1, 2020.
 If an individual dies from a COVID-related cause more than 30 days from onset, they are removed from the number of persons recovered.
 The source of the data is Michigan Disease Surveillance System and Vital Records.

 The true number of COVID-19 cases is likely higher than we know.